klapacz/minlib.js/README.md

 1. String with selector (example 1)
 2. String with selectors (example 2)
-3. Element return array with this element
+3. Element (function returns array with this element)
-4. Array with elements return this
+4. Array with elements (function returns this array)

 If a baseElement is document, you don't have to write this.